drwiner/PyDPOCL/README.md

 # story-elements

-This is a partial-order causal-link planner (POCL), adopting planning as plan refinement, where each child node in the search is a refinement to a flaw in the parent-node.
+This is a partial-order causal-link (POCL) planner, adopting planning as plan refinement, where each child node in the search is a refinement to a flaw in the parent-node.
 Iteratively selects plan at frontier of search, selects a flaw, refines flaws, identifies new flaws, and repeats.